 32 “Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.

 In the Parable of the Fig Tree, Yeshua seems to tell us that we can know the general season of His return in advance, yet we cannot know the exact time.
-This is in the same way as we can know when the Fall Festival Season approaches, but still we must wait for Yahweh to show us the first crescent sliver of the new moon.
+This is in the same way as we can know when the feasts of the seventh month are approaching, but still we must wait for Yahweh to show us the first crescent sliver of the new moon.

 Mattityahu (Matthew) 24:36-44